NguyenTrungTin/dotfiles/README.md

 ## Getting Started

 There are my dotfiles that I use on my macOS and Linux machine.
-The main focus are about VIM and Tmux and ZSH.
+The main focus are about VIM, Tmux and ZSH.

 Please consider that all settings in there are just for my persional value.
 You can clone this repository and customize some settings before installing.

 ### Prerequisites

-You need to have the `git`, `VIM`, `Tmux`, `curl/wget` on your machine first.
+You need to have the `git`, `curl/wget`, `Node`, `yarn`, `VIM`, `Tmux` on your system first.
 Of course!

 It's not mandatory but it's better if you install all util tools on your machine.
 These are awesome tools and will help you become much more productivity!